tillgrallert/slides/dh/2023-regensburg/2023-06-27_minimal-computing.md

 ::::
 :::: column

-- learn techniques new to you
+- learn techniques new to us
 - develop skills

 ::::